marketulinek/engeto-homework-bulls-and-cows/README.md

 # :bison: BULLS & COWS :cow2:

-CURRENTLY WORK IN PROGRESS :hammer:
+:hammer: CURRENTLY WORK IN PROGRESS :hammer:

-:mortar_board: Homework 2a for Python Academy - Bulls & Cows
+Homework 2a for Engeto Python Academy :mortar_board:

-# Task Assignment :clipboard:
+# :clipboard: Task Assignment

 The goal is to create game Bulls and Cows.